 At a local level, the Sainsbury's School Games are being delivered by schools, clubs, county sports partnerships and other local partners.
 There are almost 50 Local Organising Committees (LOCs) which are chaired by Head Teachers and these oversee the county festivals.
 There are many Sports Games Organisers (SGO) working with schools in cluster groups.

 What this means for us at Our Lady Queen Of Heaven, is that since 2012 we have had the benefit of Sports Funding from the government to spend exclusively on improving sport in our school.
 Our SGO is Siobhan Nicoll, who organises the many inter school competitions we attend.
 The winners of these local competitions then go on to represent Crawley in the Sainsbury School Games finals, held in the summer.
-We have been to the School Games Finals twice, representing Crawley in the Qwicksticks hockey competition.
+We have been to the School Games Finals three times, representing Crawley in the Qwicksticks hockey competition.
 We will again be entering the many competitions organised for us this year, in the hope that we can once again go on to represent Crawley in the School Games Finals.

 What is the School Games Mark?